civicrm/civicrm-dev-docs/docs/framework/setup/getting-started.md

 $ cv core:install --cms-base-url=http://mysite.localhost
 ```

-## Run the dev loop
+## Dev loop

-When writing a patch to the installer logic, you may want to alternately
+When writing an installer, patch, or plugin using the `setup` subsystem, you may want
-update the code, re-run the installer, and inspect what happens.
-Try to
+to alternately update the code, re-run the installation, and inspect what happens.
-distill this into a single CLI call that can be quickly repeated; it
+Try to distill the install/uninstall/reinstall process into a single CLI call that can be quickly repeated.
-will likely include:
+It would likely include:

 * Using `cv core:install -f` to force-install.
 This will remove any old settings-files or database-tables.
 * Using `cv core:install -vvv` to enable very-verbose output.
 This will log more details about the execution.
 * Using `drush` or `wp-cli` to enable or disable the `civicrm` module.

-For example, on WordPress, this single command will uninstall and reinstall:
+For example, on WordPress, this command will uninstall and reinstall:

 ```
 wp plugin deactivate civicrm ; cv core:install -f -vvv ; wp plugin activate civicrm